carlosmu/editor_swap/README.md

 ## Support

-You can support my work by buying this plugin on this page.
+You can support my work by buying this addon on gumroad.